 Why is misdiagnosis so common?

 - Extremely poor knowledge among doctors, leading to symptomatic people not being tested at all.
 Often, a patient complaining about depression will be prescribed antidepressants instead of being tested for B12 deficiency.
-Doctors just do not test for B12 deficiency, and in most countries you have to ask your doctor to do it.
+Doctors just do not think to test for B12 deficiency, and in most countries you have to ask your doctor to do it.
 Health care professionals simply assume meat eaters get enough B12 from their diet, so they don’t even bother to check for B12 deficiency.
 However, most cases of a lack of B12 are the result of malabsorption, rather than low consumption.

 - Even when doctors do test for B12 deficiency, there are some major problems with the regular blood test, as you’ll see in a moment.